 - 1. No grade points are given for courses taken under this grading option. - 2.
-Students may take a maximum of two (2) courses per semester as "Credit/No Credit" provided that they are not on academic probation.
-A maximum of 12 credits from courses taken as CR/NC can be applied toward satisfying the requirements for graduation. - 3.
-Students majoring in a career and technical education program are not permitted to take a major required course for CR/NC, except when the only grading option offered is CR/NC. - Liberal Arts (AA Degree) majors may utilize the CR/NC option to satisfy area and elective requirements. - 5.
+Students may take a maximum of two (2) courses per semester on a "Credit/No Credit" basis provided that they are not on academic probation.
+A maximum of 12 credits from courses taken with the CR/NC option can be applied toward satisfying the requirements for graduation. - Students majoring in a vocational/technical program are not permitted to take a major required course for CR/NC, except when the only grading option offered is CR/NC. - 4.
+Liberal Arts (AA Degree) majors may utilize the CR/NC option to satisfy area and elective requirements. - 5.
 To qualify for credit, the work of the student must be at least at the "C" grade level. - The CR/NC option must be exercised by the date designated for this purpose in the HawCC Academic Calendar. - 7.
 Please note that some colleges, graduate schools, professional-awarding agencies and employers may not allow this option and/or may recalculate the earned credit as a "C" grade and the earned "NC" grade as an "F" grade.